bazel-contrib/SIG-rules-authors/go-tutorial.md

 > <cite>https://bazel.build/run/build#specifying-build-targets</cite>

-If we look in the BUILD.bazel file in the root directory will will find a go_libary rule named bazel-go-example-code_lib, and this is a target we can build.
+If we look in the BUILD.bazel file in the root directory will will find a go_libary rule named go-code-tutorial_lib, and this is a target we can build.

 ```
-$ bazelisk build //:bazel-go-example-code_lib
+$ bazelisk build //:go-code-tutorial_lib
 ```

-This go_libary is named by gazelle automatically depending on the name of your project, so the name may differ.
+This "go_libary" target is named by gazelle automatically depending on the name of your project, so the name may differ.

-We can also run the bazel-go-example-code binary target
+We can also run the go-code-tutorial binary target using the following command:

 ```
-$ bazelisk run //:bazel-go-example-code word
+$ bazelisk run //:go-code-tutorial word
 ```

 Or we can build all of the targets under the pkg directory: